Where’s the Return on Analytics?

 To be happy forever I know…

 So, to earn a Rapid return on Analytics we suggest three things;

-- Work with a firm who has proven they can deliver a Return on Analytics (like Lone Star!)
+- Work with a firm that has proven they can deliver a Return on Analytics (like Lone Star!)

 - Expect to move to increasingly valuable business models from IoT while improving performance at each step.